heroku-python/PyCon2020/WORKSHOP.md

 }
 ```

+You'll see on line 8 we're importing our `gettingstarted.settings` config - make sure to update `base` to whatever you named your first settings file.

 ### 4.a Django-Environ

 Django-Environ, installed and imported as `environ`, is a third party package that enables you to easily pull config variables from your environment.
 You'll see it listed in the `requirements.txt` file, which means it'll get installed automatically on Heroku.
 To learn more about it's features, you can check out [the django-environ docs](https://django-environ.readthedocs.io/en/latest/)